How do I know if I should apply?

 Will Weitz Family Foundation fund operating or overhead costs?

 Sure.
-Our Living Well in Omaha basic support grants are meant to provide funds for the day-to-day costs of operating non-profit agencies that fit within our mission.
+Our Beloved Community grants are meant to provide funds for the day-to-day costs of operating non-profit agencies that fit within our mission.
 If you are applying for a Capacity Building grant, overhead costs can be included.
 In these programmatic areas we prefer to see overhead that doesn’t exceed twenty percent.
 Additionally, if you intend to use any portion of the grant to fund your event please indicate that on your application.

-Will Weitz Family Foundation fund religious institutions Individuals?
+Will Weitz Family Foundation fund individuals or religious organizations?

 If I am denied a grant, can I call and find out why?